 In order to earn the 15% Additional Interest, such that the Company would have an aggregate interest of 75% in the Property, the Company will be required to deliver a Feasibility Study on the Property to Almadex on or before the 10th anniversary date of the date of regulatory approval.
 Upon having earned the Additional Interest, the Company will continue to act as the Property's operator until such time as a 75:25 joint venture is established for the further management, exploration and development of the Property.

-A work program comprising geological mapping, geochemical sampling, geophysics and drilling is planned for 2017.
+A work program comprising geological mapping, geochemical sampling and geophysics is planned for 2017 with the objective of developing drill targets.
+Geological mapping commenced in April and the geochemical sampling and geophysical surveying commenced in August.